When you have an image representing mindfulness, it helps you understand it and feel it.

 Everyone is a spirit in a body.

 The goal of learning is to stay in your body: in the 1st Circle.
-That is the location of control.
+That is the location of being in control.
 It is there that we can choose the actions we make and the words we use.
 It’s there that we feel safe to ask questions and to say no. It’s there that we receive insights and hunches.
 There, we can feel which direction to turn.
 We can feel it because we’re in our bodies where feeling happens.